Table of Contents

-- If the transaction was valid—in other words, if it really was supposed to be a charge and not a refund—provide evidence that refutes the cardholder’s claim, such as a purchase receipt, invoice, or other documentation related to the sale.
+- If the transaction was valid, provide evidence that refutes the cardholder’s claim, such as a purchase receipt, invoice, or other documentation related to the sale.

-- If you have already processed a refund to reverse the erroneous transaction, provide documentation that proves you have credited the cardholder’s account and returned all funds due to them.
+- If you have already processed a refund to reverse the erroneous transaction, provide documentation of this.

 These tips can help you avoid transaction processing errors:

 - Be careful not to accidentally process transactions that should be voided or canceled.

 - Adhere to any promises you make to provide a customer with a credit or refund.

 - Fulfill all qualified cancellations or refund requests promptly so that the cardholder will see it on their next statement.